 If you questions or suggestions on the course, please, contact the course organisers:

-There will be 16 two-hour seminars during the period mid-November to January (with a break for Christmas).
-See below.
+There will be 16 two-hour seminars during a two-months period.

-The seminars will be held in a seminar room at the Department of Infomation Technology in ITC building 2.
+The seminars will be held in at the Department of Infomation Technology in, Campus Polacksbacken.

 contents, distribution of material

 |October||Seminar series||Invited speakers|